booshtukka/homebridge-philipstv-enhanced/README.md

 # Dev notes about JointSpace URLs

-POST to /6/menuitems/settings/current allow to get current Ambilight settings POST to /6/menuitems/settings/update allow to update Ambilight settings GET to /6/menuitems/settings/structure allow to have the details of the menu and options
+POST to /6/menuitems/settings/current allow to get current Ambilight settings.

+POST to /6/menuitems/settings/update allow to update Ambilight settings.

+GET to /6/menuitems/settings/structure allow to have the details of the menu and options.